 Firehole River—Yellowstone National Park, WY

 Roadtrippers crossing through Yellowstone National Park must make a stop along Firehole River.
 It’s approximately 21 miles long, with amazing sights like geyser basins, waterfalls and two swimming areas.
+Despite its name, the water here is not hot.
 Kids will enjoy jumping in a little way downstream or simply wading in the shallow waters of the main pool.

 Yellowstone Natl.
 Park, WY